jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 * ``import unittest`` imports the `unittest <https://docs.python.org/3/library/unittest.html>`_ module from the python standard library
 * ``import module`` imports the ``module`` module - which will hold the code I am testing

-The terminal responds with a :doc:`ModuleNotFoundError`
+The terminal responds with a :doc:`/exceptions/ModuleNotFoundError`

 .. code-block:: python